treeverse/lakeFS/docs/quickstart/launch.md

 You're now ready to dive into lakeFS!

-1. Login to lakeFS's web interface at [http://127.0.0.1:8000/setup](http://127.0.0.1:8000/setup).
-Enter your email address and click on **Setup**.
+1. Login to lakeFS's web interface at [http://127.0.0.1:8000/](http://127.0.0.1:8000/).

-2. On the next screen you'll see the generated authentication key pair - make a note of these (or download them using the button provided).

-3. Click on **Go To Login** and sign in using your new credentials.

-4. You notice that there aren't any repositories created yet.
+2. You notice that there aren't any repositories created yet.
 Click the **Create Sample Repository** button.

     <img width="75%" src="/assets/img/quickstart/empty-repo-list.png" alt="Empty lakeFS Repository list" class="quickstart"/>

-5. Specify `quickstart` as the repository name, leave the other settings unchanged, and click **Create Repository**
+3. Specify `quickstart` as the repository name, leave the other settings unchanged, and click **Create Repository**

     <img width="50%" src="/assets/img/quickstart/create-quickstart-repo.png" alt="Creating the quickstart sample repo in lakeFS" class="quickstart"/>